cancerberoSgx/typescript-api-playground/README.md

 # TODO

  * user being able to save / load its work - cheap solution like typescript playground use url parameters as source code input.
+Maybe a list in the server  in a file ?

+ * Production , performance, security: we are eval() and compiling / rendering templates on each request for fast development - we need a production mode that dont do this, caches everything in memory.

- * some specs - like run server and post something to /run and expect some answer.
-In particular example code with string templates and differen template quotes  like this: tsquery simple example
+  * make some specs - like run server and post something to /run and expect some answer.
+In particular example code with string templates and different template quotes  like this: tsquery simple example

+  * a help dialog or alert with minimal instructions

+  * better example tagging and sorting

  * typechecking example using createProgram